oneapi-src/oneDNN/doc/primitives/concat.md

 where \f$c = C_1 + .. + C_{i-1} {}_{} + c'\f$.

-The concat primitive doesn't have a notion of forward or backward propagations.
+The concat primitive does not have a notion of forward or backward propagations.
 The backward propagation for the concatenation operation is simply an identity operation.

 ## Execution Arguments
 When executed, the inputs and outputs should be mapped to an execution argument index as specified by the following table.